DevMountain/swapi-json-server/API_documentation.md

 All endpoints will be documented here.
 All endpoints will respond with a status code of 200 on a successful request unless otherwise indicated.
 Likewise, all requests will respond with a 400 indicating a bad request unless otherwise indicated.
 Lastly, a 500 status code will be used when there is an internal server fault.

-For pagination and filtering refer to these docs. [https://www.npmjs.com/package/json-server](https://www.npmjs.com/package/json-server)

 ## Table of Contents

 - [Films](#films)